In Minnesota, there aren’t any state regulations in place that require a server or bartender to be licensed in order to sell alcohol.

 Training is a good idea for anyone seeking employment but it is not mandated by state statute or rule in Minnesota.
 Here’s a few links recommended by the state:

 - List (pdf) of Regional Alcohol Awareness Trainers

 - Alcohol Server Awareness Training PowerPoint

-- If you would like to save time and take a course, we suggest this one from ServingAlchohol.
+- Minnesota’s Fan Favorite Course Provider: If you would like to take a quick and easy course, while getting a leg-up on your competition, we suggest this one from ServingAlchohol. 👍

 Minimum Age to Serve Alcoholic Beverages in Minnesota: